-$\underline{https://gdt.gradepro.org/app/handbook/handbook.html\#h.fd20fe6dy7ea}$
+https://gdt.gradepro.org/app/handbook/handbook.html#h.fd20fe6dy7ea

 - Grade the aggregate of studies relevant to each recommendation. - The GRADE levels for the quality of the evidence are 'high', 'moderate', 'low' or 'very low'.
-GRADE's approach begins with the study design. - If randomized trials are available, the starting level is 'high quality'; if no randomized trials are available but observational studies are available, the starting level is 'low quality' (see table below). - In cases where there is a mix of RCTs and observational studies informing a recommendation or potential recommendation, the 50% rule will be used.
-That is, if at least 50% of the studies are RCTs, the grading will begin at high quality. - In cases where a recommendation is based on expert opinion, the quality of evidence will be 'very low' because it is based on anecdotal clinician observation (4). - When many outcomes are possible for a guideline recommendation, the grade for the overall quality of evidence is based on the grade for the outcome with the lowest quality of evidence, if that outcome is critical. - Thus, critical outcomes determine the rating of quality of evidence across outcomes. - Indicate reasons for upgrading or downgrading.
+GRADE's approach begins with the study design. - If even a single randomized trial is available, the starting level is 'high quality'; if no randomized trial is available but observational studies are available, the starting level is 'low quality' (see table below). - In cases where a recommendation is based on expert opinion, the quality of evidence will be 'very low' because it is based on anecdotal clinician observation (4). - When many outcomes are possible for a guideline recommendation, the grade for the overall quality of evidence is based on the grade for the outcome with the lowest quality of evidence, if that outcome is critical. - Thus, critical outcomes determine the rating of quality of evidence across outcomes. - Indicate reasons for upgrading or downgrading.